trodemaster/packer-macOS-11/README.md

     packer build -force -only=customize.vmware-vmx.macOS_11_customize macOS_11.pkr.hcl

 ### Input variables
-This template uses input variables for a few customizable values.
+This template uses input variables for a bunch of customizable values.
 Run packer inspect to see the defaults and what can be changed.
 See the docs for more options like creating a local variables file for customization https://www.packer.io/docs/from-1.5/variables .
+Creating a per machine variable file is also a good way to customize settings without editing the template or adding them to the command line.

     packer inspect macOS_11.pkr.hcl

 ## Adjust resources
-It's likely you will need to adjust the cpu and RAM requirements to match your available resources.
+If you need to adjust the cpu and RAM requirements to match your available resources.
 The variables can be edited in the template directly or passed on the cli.

     packer build -force -only=full.vmware-iso.macOS_11 -var cpu_count="2" -var ram_gb="6" macOS_11.pkr.hcl